algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 You can find all the mockups here → [Mockups on Figma](https://www.figma.com/design/juw1xMWP0mUO0F4TyaW9jz/Flutter-Project?node-id=0%3A1&t=FrH8CO2qv7IewlBk-1)

-- First screen :
+### 7.1 User Interface For JobSeekers

+- **Choose Your Language Screen (picture to add)**
+- **Registration Screen**
+- **Login Screen**

+### 7.2 User Interface For Companies

+- **Choose Your Language Screen** (picture to add)
+- Registration Screen (picture to add)
+- Login Screen (picture to add)
+- Company Dashboard Screen (picture to add)

+### 7.3 Navigation Flow

+### Initial Flow for Jobseekers

+- **For a New User:**
+    - Choose Your Language Screen → Registration Screen → Home Screen
+        - Home Screen: The user can browse job postings, update their profile, and view matched companies.
+- **For a User Who Already Has an Account:**
+    - Login Screen → Home Screen
+        - Home Screen: The user can directly access job postings, update their profile, and view matched companies.

+### Initial Flow for Companies

+- **For a New Company:**
-  - Choose Your Language
+    - Choose Your Language Screen → Registration Screen → Company Dashboard
+        - Company Dashboard: The company can create and manage job postings, view matched candidates, and communicate with candidates.
+- **For Companies Who Already Have an Account:**
+    - Login Screen → Company Dashboard
+        - Company Dashboard: The company can directly access and manage job postings, view matched candidates, and communicate with candidates.

 ## 8. Hardware Interfaces

 - To use the "Adopt a Candidate" app, jobseekers must access the app via their smartphone by downloading it from the Apple Store or Play Store.
 The app will be optimized to work on the following devices:
     - Smartphones with iOS 12 or later.
     - Smartphones with Android 8.0 (Oreo) or later.
     - A stable Internet connection is required to access all the features of the application.
 - In a future release, jobseekers will also be able to use the app on their personal computers.
 The minimum specifications laid down are:
     - Compatible browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge (recent versions).
 - For businesses, the platform will be mainly usable with a computer and will require the following equipment:
     - Desktops or laptops with a stable Internet connection.
     - Compatible browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge (recent versions).
 - **Hardware Compatibility (Screen size):**
     - The application must be compatible with devices with varying screen resolutions, ranging from small 4-inch screens to large tablet screens of 10 inches or more.
 - **Accessibility:**
     - The application should include accessibility features for jobseekers with disabilities, such as compatibility with screen readers and the ability to adjust contrasts and font sizes.

 ## 9. Configurability and Compatibility